 We teach PSHE in a variety of ways: as a discrete subject, through the progressive PSHE curriculum and also through wider school experiences such as assemblies, circle time and discrete links with other subjects /areas such as Religious Education, History, Geography, English, Maths, Science, Relationships Education as well as through educational visits, community work and activities.

-From years 1-6 the content of the PSHE and Relationships Education Curriculum is delivered under these six themes:
+From years 1-6 the content of the PSHE and Relationships, Sex ad Health Education Curriculum is delivered under these six themes: